-What Happens After a Hit and Run With an Uninsured Driver in Philadelphia?
+What to Do You are Hit and Run by an Uninsured Driver in Philadelphia

 In Pennsylvania and around the country the percentage of uninsured and underinsured motorists operating vehicles is growing at an epidemic rate.
 So too, is the rate of increased hit and run accidents.
 In 2016 alone, a rash of hit and run accidents have affected drivers in Center City and throughout Philadelphia.
 In particular, Roosevelt Boulevard has been a hotspot of hit and runs.
 Some of the reasons for hit and run accidents include an individual’s fear of facing the legal and financial repercussions from the crash.
 However, even when the driver remains at the scene of an accident, you may face issues if he or she is uninsured or underinsured.
 Therefore it is essential that you purchase the right type of car insurance so you have coverage when you truly need it.

 Since 1979, the experienced West Chester, PA car accident lawyers of The Reiff Law Firm have been investigating and handling uninsured and underinsured motorist claims in Pennsylvania and highly recommend that all automobile owners and operators immediately get coverage for uninsured and underinsured motorist protection in case they or a family member sustain a catastrophic injury or fatality.
 As a result of an unpredictable car accident with an uninsured or underinsured driver, uninsured and underinsured motorist insurance protection will cover a claimant should you be in a hit and run accident or if you are involved in an accident and the other person does not have enough insurance to fully cover your loss.
 At least if you have uninsured and underinsured motorist coverage, you protect yourself.
 Proper insurance coverage reduces the financial impact of an unpredictable accident and as Louis Pasteur was once famously quoted as saying “Chance favors the prepared mind”.